quanganhtranngo/quanganhtranngo.github.io/content/books.md

 hide_title: true
 ---

 Here are some of the books I have read and recommend.
-The genres divide are not entirely accurate but it is helpful for me to divide the books up.
+The genre divide is not entirely accurate and one book can fall into multiple categories.

 ## Textbooks